SDL101/network-security-dashboard/README.md

 This serves the interactive dashboard on your browser.

 **Access the Dashboard:**
-Open your browser and go to `http://localhost:8000`.
+You should automatically be brought here when you run 'npm start', but if not open your browser and go to `http://localhost:8000`.

 ## Usage Guide